oimyounis/gott/_docs/plugins/plugins.md

 ```go
 func Bootstrap(map[interface{}]interface{})
 ```
-You can use either, but if both exist, the former function will be used and the latter ignored.
+You can use either or none at all.

 ### Plugin Unloading
 While the Broker is shutting down (either receives SIGINT or SIGTERM signals) the following function will execute, if exists: